Abarim Publications' online Biblical Hebrew Dictionary

 In the last few decades, archeologists have unearthed buildings and artifacts that defy conventional wisdom in regards to human 'evolution' for the simple reason that this wisdom isn't very wise.
 Long before convention obscured the obvious, mankind naturally comprehended the nature of reality (Matthew 18:2-10) and understood the material universe as comprehensively as the biosphere.
-Mankind has only recently began to feel the need to create monuments, because mankind has only recently began to forget what the deal is.
+Mankind has only recently begun to feel the need to create monuments, because mankind has only recently begun to forget what the deal is.
 The start of agriculture is commonly hailed as a milestone in human 'evolution' but agriculture in essence comes down to mankind's freshly awoken desire to enslave and modify (mutilate) the natural order of which man is part (Genesis 4:2-5).
 Today we are facing the worst crisis in humanity's existence, and if we are to survive it, we must restore natural biodiversity in our agriculture.
 But first we need to face up to the fact of who we are and where we came from.
 Right now it's still not too late to go home, but time is running out and although the welcome-home party will wait for ever, mankind might die while staring hungrily into a manger filled with pigs' slob (Luke 15:11-24).

 To learn is to remember